pydicom/pynetdicom/docs/scu_examples.rst

         from pydicom.dataset import Dataset

-        from pynetdicom import AE
+        from pynetdicom3 import AE
-        from pynetdicom import QueryRetrieveSOPClassList
+        from pynetdicom3 import QueryRetrieveSOPClassList

         # QueryRetrieveSOPClassList contains the SOP Classes supported
         #   by the Query/Retrieve Service Class (see PS3.4 Annex C.6)